sandervandevelde/MqttAuditApp/README.md

 ## Introduction

-This tool can visualize all incoming Azure EventGrid namespace MQTT broker messages on all topics.
-It simply listens to '#'.
+This explorer tool can visualize all incoming Azure EventGrid namespace MQTT broker messages on all topics.
+An audit client simply listens to '#'.

 Notice this only works when a specific MQTT broker client is created with this ability.